rccrocha/search_django/README.md

 In the folder where manage.py file is in, type:

+* (venv) user@localmachine: python manage.py migrate
+* (venv) user@localmachine: python manage.py collectstatic
 * (venv) user@localmachine: python manage.py runserver

 The default address will be http://127.0.0.1:8000

 Once in the website, sign up to see the search page.
 As the database is yet to be populate, you won't be able to search much.
+So, in order to see any functionality, create a many users as you like and change their roles in the Django Admin page.
-If you would like to access the Django Admin page, you will have to type in the command line:
+To access the Django Admin page, you will have to create a super user by typing:

 * (venv) user@localmachine: python manage.py createsuperuser

+Now, you can start adding users and changing or giving permissions/roles to them at the Django Admin page.